ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

 #### Resources

 * [How to Configure Static IP Address on Ubuntu 20.04 Focal Fossa Desktop/Server](https://linuxconfig.org/how-to-configure-static-ip-address-on-ubuntu-20-04-focal-fossa-desktop-server) from LinuxConfig.org
-* [How to Configure Static IP Address on Ubuntu 18.04](https://linoxide.com/linux-how-to/configure-static-ip-address-ubuntu/) from LinOxide (should work for 20.04 as well)
 * _The Command Line Way: [Network Configuration](https://ubuntu.com/server/docs/network-configuration) from Ubuntu Server Guide._

 ---